ELIXIREstonia/elixirestonia.github.io/content/news/posts/2025/Crash_course_DM_28_08.md

       maximumAttendeeCapacity: 50
       instructors:
         - Heleri Inno
-      online:
       online: Zoom, link will be given a few days before the course.

       # or TLU (Narva mnt 25):
       # onsite: